SapneshNaik/kuvera-ios-widget-scriptable/README.md

 5. Click on __Choose__ next to __Script__
 6. Choose __kuvera_ios_widget__ from the list
 7. Tap anywhere outside of the config window and you're done!
 The widget should now load.

+You can have also have a transparant backround by using https://github.com/supermamon/scriptable-no-background and setting `const useTransparency = false` on line 17.